philipturner/metal-flash-attention/README.md

 - Support mixed precision.
 - Optimize performance on M3.
 - Test problems where the attention matrix is not a square.
+- Support some critical features:
-- Support a dense mask that safely handles unaligned matrix edges.
+  - Dense mask that safely handles unaligned matrix edges.
+  - Multi-head attention with the head count properly handled (function constants? hard-coded into the shader?)
+  - Measure the impact of pointer modification on register pressure, for MHA and batching.